-- " The move to hybrid working arrangements post-Covid-19 may lead to a lower take-up of vacant office space. - Reduced tenant demand for the Group's offerings and lower take-up of vacant space. - " Substantial amount of vacating tenants or tenants becoming insolvent. - Increased costs borne by tenants result in failure to meet their lease obligations.
+- " The move to hybrid working arrangements post-Covid-19 may lead to a lower take-up of vacant office space. - Reduced tenant demand for the Group's offerings and lower take-up of vacant space. - " Substantial amount of vacating tenants or tenants becoming insolvent. - " The Group's products are considered unaffordable by tenants. - Increased costs borne by tenants result in failure to meet their lease obligations.